 Fine of 74 billion VND for violations of water resources

-According to the report on the implementation results of Resolution 24-NQ/TW recently sent by the Department of Water Resources Management to the Ministry of Natural Resources and Environment, from 2013 to present, central agencies have conducted 31 water resource inspections and checks on 206 facilities exploiting and discharging wastewater into water sources in 40 provinces and cities.
+According to the report on the implementation results of Resolution 24-NQ/TW recently sent by the Department of Water Resources Management to the Ministry of Natural Resources and Environment , from 2013 to present, central agencies have conducted 31 water resource inspections and checks on 206 facilities exploiting and discharging wastewater into water sources in 40 provinces and cities.

 “Loopholes” leading to violations

-Frankly pointing out the limitations, weaknesses and causes leading to the above series of violations, Mr. Nguyen Minh Khuyen - Deputy Director of the Department of Water Resources Management said that the main cause is due to overlap and inconsistency in legal regulations, subjects, scope of management, and management responsibilities between the water resources sector and related specialized fields.
+Frankly pointing out the limitations, weaknesses and causes leading to the above series of violations, Mr. Nguyen Minh Khuyen - Deputy Director of the Department of Water Resources Management said that the main cause is the overlap and inconsistency in legal regulations, subjects, scope of management, and management responsibilities between the water resources sector and related specialized fields.

 On the other hand, the information system and database on water resources management are also inadequate.
 The awareness of the government, organizations, individuals and people about the role of water resources and the implementation of the Law on Water Resources is still limited.